MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/-processfields.md

 ---
-title: "processfields"
+title: "!processfields"
-description: "The processfields extension displays the names and offsets of the fields within the executive process (EPROCESS) block."
+description: "The !processfields extension displays the names and offsets of the fields within the executive process (EPROCESS) block."
-keywords: ["processfields Windows Debugging"] ms.date: 05/23/2017
+keywords: ["!processfields Windows Debugging"] ms.date: 05/23/2017
 topic_type:
 - apiref